upb-lea/gym-electric-motor/README.md

 The converters can be driven by means of a duty cycle (continuous mode) or switching commands (discrete mode).

 ### Citation
-A whitepaper for this framework is available under (preprint: [arxiv.org/abs/1910.09434](https://arxiv.org/abs/1910.09434), full-paper: [IEEE-Xplore](https://ieeexplore.ieee.org/document/9241851)).
+A white paper for this framework is available under (preprint: [arxiv.org/abs/1910.09434](https://arxiv.org/abs/1910.09434), full-paper: [IEEE-Xplore](https://ieeexplore.ieee.org/document/9241851)).
 Please use the following BibTeX entry for citing us:
 ```
 @ARTICLE{9241851,
 author={A. {Traue} and G. {Book} and W. {Kirchgässner} and O. {Wallscheid}},